tmpfs/linkdown/lib/linkdown.md

 When the `--format` option is given the raw validator output is printed to stdout, the first line is the remote URL, followed by the validator output followed by a newline.

 Because all log messages are sent to stderr this means you can get an easy to parse log file with all validation results using `linkdown v --format json http://example.com > validation.log`.

+If the `--json` option is given all validation results are output to stdout as line-delimited JSON documents with the fields `url` and `result`.

 ## Redirects